When Criminal Charges are Pending – Move Quickly

 In Nebraska, the term “bail” is often called “bond” by the courts.
 Posting bond can be difficult.
 All jails take cash and some accept other forms of payment.
 For most people coming up with $20,000 cash is difficult without proper planning.
 We once had a client’s mother go to a local bank in a small town to bond her son out, only to have the bank tell her they didn’t have $20,000 cash on hand.
 She had to travel 200 miles to another branch to get the cash she needed.

-In another case, a Berry Law Firm client had plenty of money to post bond, but he was in jail and no one else had access to his accounts.
+In another case, a Berry Law: Criminal Defense and Personal Injury Lawyers client had plenty of money to post bond, but he was in jail and no one else had access to his accounts.
 Eventually, the client made a close relative his power of attorney and it worked out, but he spent time in jail that could have been avoided had he planned to post bond.

 The bottom line is that if there is a risk of arrest, the person facing the risk must be proactive and plan ahead.
-When Berry Law firm clients contact us about their pending arrest, we immediately make a bond plan that considers the following questions:
+When Berry Law: Criminal Defense and Personal Injury Lawyers clients contact us about their pending arrest, we immediately make a bond plan that considers the following questions:

 1. What is the likely range of bond or bail money the court will require for the specific crime alleged?